-EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
+EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
 The next in the series is what occurred and what was written concerning the developments of Dec.
 21, 1996, when sixth-ranked Arizona lost to No. 4 Michigan in overtime 73-71 at The Palace at Auburn Hills, Mich., near Detroit.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now write for AllSportsTucson.com

 You can access previous stories in this series by clicking on this link.

 DATELINE: Dec.
 21, 1996, The Palace at Auburn Hills (Mich.)

 Mike Bibby was angry with himself for not being able to make a difference in the end.

 Mike Dickerson was upset and placed the blame for another loss by Arizona on himself.

 The Wildcats were a bit depressed because deep down they knew they were capable of winning tonight’s Top 10 showdown with Michigan, and that their 73-71 overtime loss here at The Palace should not have been a loss but a victory to savor and embrace.

 ”I had the shots.
 I just couldn’t hit them,” Dickerson said. ”I couldn’t buy a bucket.
 And I was open.
 I was shooting what I thought were good shots.”

 Dickerson had a chance at making a difference in the end.
 Bibby was gone, fouling out with three mintues left in regulation after scoring a team-high 19 points.